wasi-master/blog/website/source/_posts/about-myself.md

 coverImage: https://raw.githubusercontent.com/wasi-master/blog/main/website/source/_posts/covers/so24nGe.jpg
 ---

 You somehow have stumbled across my blog and are wondering who is this guy?
 Is he even a real person?
 Or you just don't care and want to go on about your life in that case feel free to click away.
-In this post I'll give a introduction to myself and share some details about my job what I do, what I don't do, and some nice information about myself with some facts
+In this post, I'll give an introduction to myself and share some details about my job what I do, what I don't do, and some nice information about myself with some facts
 <!-- more -->

 ## Who am I?

-You may know me by my internet pseudonym Wasi Master.
-In fact some may even know my real name is Arian Mollik Wasi.
+You may know me by my internet pseudonym, Wasi Master.
+In fact, some may even know my real name is Arian Mollik Wasi.
 I am a young dude from Bangladesh who is always trying out new things, I am very passionate about programming.
-I also like 3D Modelling, Animation, Photography, Music etc.
+I also like 3D Modelling, Animation, Photography, Music, etc.

 ## What do I do?